balderdashy/waterline-docs/associations.md

 is needed on the `collection` attribute.
 This states which `model` attribute on the one side of the association is used to populate the records.

+You will also need to add a `dominant` property on one side of the association.
+This allows Waterline to know which side it can write the joinTable to in the case of different connections.

 Using the `User` and `Pet` example lets look at how to build a schema where a `User` may have many `Pet` records and a `Pet` may have multiple owners.